SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/Additional_Notes/Look_Later_Subjects.md

 - std::bad_alloc
 - placement new operator
 - inline variables - C++17
+- Why initializing with std::move is more advantageous than using a const reference while initializing in the constructor initializer list.
+- bitset library
+- .\* operator
+-
 # Topics that needed to be look
 - Most Vexing Parse
 - AAA: Almost Always Auto